sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 | ALM-2 | minor      |         |
 | ALM-9 | major      | true    |

 The *major* alarm is acknowledged by user, alarm consumer sets *is_acknolwedged* flag to true and reduces Major counter in ALARM_STATS by 1, ALARM_STATS now reads as: Major 0 and Minor 1.
-This particular alarm is taken out of consideration for system LED.
-There are no other *critica/major* alarms.
+The acknowledged major alarm is taken out of consideration for system LED.
+There are no other *critical/major* alarms.
 There however, exists an alarm with *minor/warning* severity.
 System LED is Amber.

 | ALARM |  SEVERITY  | IS_ACK  |
 |:-----:|:----------:|:-------:|